Jannis-P-Marzluf/Genetic-Drivers-of-Chinese-Hamster-Ovary-Cell-Proliferation-Revealed-by-Functional-Genomics/Readme.txt

 - All scripts are fully annotated for ease of understanding.
 - Modify the abbreviations dictionary in Python scripts to change functional group names.
 - For R, adjust filtering thresholds directly in the R Markdown file.
+- The curated Tables **S6–S9** were added after acceptance of the publication as additional supplementary resources.

 --------------------------------------------------------------------------------